dustinpfister/blog_posts/_posts/lodash_range.md

 layout: post
 categories: lodash
 id: 295
-updated: 2018-10-02 21:38:21
+updated: 2019-11-07 13:05:07
-version: 1.9
+version: 1.10
 ---

 Sometimes when working on a javaScript project there is a need to create a range of numbers in an array, with [lodash](https://lodash.com/) there is the [\_.range](https://lodash.com/docs/4.17.10#range) method than can be used to quickly make a range of numbers.
-The method is fairly easy to use so this should be a thin post today, but to help beef things up here many I will cover some vanilla js solutions for this as well.
+The method is fairly easy to use so this should be a thin post today, but to help beef things up with the post a little I will cover some vanilla js solutions for this sort of task as well as I often do for my posts on lodash.

 <!-- more -->